posva/esm.dev/content/open-source/_intro.md

 - Make Vue.js Terminal Applications possible with :chip-link{text="Vue TermUI" img="/logos/vue-termui.svg" url="https://vue-termui.dev"}

 ::

+Not every person doing Open Source wants to go full time on it, some people prefer having a stable job and doing Open Source on the side and that's totally fine.
+But **I do want to go full time on it**.

 I believe it's possible to make a living out of [Open Source]{.text-rose-700.dark:text-rose-200.font-bold} at the same time I bring more value to the community and the companies using my libraries [🤝]{.handshake}.